RoyalNom/Sokoban-Webpage-Python/README.txt

 │   └── profile.jpg
 └── README.md

+How to run from scratch:
 1. install python first
 2. Install the Flask (the python flask is used to host the server): pip install flask
 3. run:
 python server.py

+Make sure that loaded iframes and so new templates have a layout which accomodates for the fact that it is an iframe